-Tipping while on holiday is common in most parts of the world and China is no exception.
-However, it is not always clear who it is appropriate to tip and how much.
-Furthermore, travellers may not have the right amounts of cash available at the right time.
-In order to avoid any inconvenience, Wendy Wu Tours operates a tipping policy where a stated amount is given to your National Escort at the beginning of your tour and tips are disbursed to local guides and drivers throughout your tour.
-The amount is designed to be at a reasonable level for travellers while being fair to the local people and includes a gratuity for the national escort.
+Tipping is a common practice in most parts of the world, including China.
+However, knowing who to tip and how much can be unclear, and travellers may not always have the right cash on hand.
+To make the process seamless, Wendy Wu Tours operates a tipping policy where a stated amount (refer to our brochure or online tour page) is given to your National Escort at the beginning of your tour and tips are disbursed to local guides and drivers throughout your tour.
+This system ensures a hassle-free experience for travellers while maintaining a fair and reasonable gratuity for the local people including the National Escort.

-If you are travelling in a smaller group with local guides only, then tipping is paid in each destination.
+If you are travelling in a smaller group of under 10 passengers with local guides only, then tipping is paid in each destination.
 To be fair to the guides we ask for slightly higher amounts per traveller with small groups.
-Yangtze cruise companies operate a service charge policy, and this is paid separately when boarding the vessel.
+We generally find that most customers appreciate the convenience of our tipping policy, but we do recognise that it may not suit everyone.

-We generally find that most customers appreciate the convenience of our tipping policy, but we do recognize that it may not suit everyone.
 However, as this is a group tour, we ask that everyone follows the same protocol to be fair to other group members and to ensure smooth operation of your tour.

-ACCOMMODATION:
+PORTERAGE: